-The typical length of stay in hospital after joint replacement surgery is 1-2 days.
+The typical length of stay in hospital after joint replacement surgery is one to two days.
 During your stay in hospital, our team will work with you to make sure you are ready to return safely home.
 Sometimes family members are asked to come in so they can be shown how to assist you in the activities you need to do to return home.

 During your stay, our team will teach and review: